birdman4512/velociraptor-docker/README.md

 The container can be run stand alone if you wish.
 To do this, you build and then pass in the environment variables as part of the run command.
 - `docker build . -t velociraptor`

+> [!NOTE]
+> By default, the container will build the latest version of Velociraptor.
+> You can specify a specific version by using build args.
+For example to build v0.7.1 add the command `--build-arg VELOCIRAPTOR_VERSION=0.7.1` to the build command
+> Versions can be found at https://github.com/Velocidex/velociraptor/releases

 - ```
     docker run --rm \
 	-e "VELOX_USER=admin" \